How to Repost an Instagram Post or Story

 • Publish!

-Regramming is no simple click of a “Share” or “Retweet” button, but it’s still pretty straightforward given the right tools and apps.
+Regramming is no simple click of a “Share” or “Repost” button, but it’s still pretty straightforward given the right tools and apps.
 But, tools aren’t all you need for a successful Regram – you must also know how to properly share someone else’s content.

 Before we dive into how to use Regrams, let’s chat about some best practices.